ankurk91/wp-google-map/readme.txt

 Written in pure javascript, no jQuery at all, responsive, configurable, no ads and 100% Free of cost.
 Official Site : http://ank91.github.io/ank-google-map

+= Some Features =
+* Adjust map canvas height and width.
+* Responsive map, auto center map upon resize.
+* Configure map canvas border color.
+* Disable/Enable map controls.
+* Find your location by typing address (Auto complete)
+* Change map's language eg:Hindi/Urdu
+* Place animated and colorful marker on map
+* Place info window on marker with custom text/markup.

 == Installation ==
-0. Search for 'ank google map' in WordPress Plugin Directory and Download the .zip file & extract it.
+1. Search for 'ank google map' in WordPress Plugin Directory and Download the .zip file & extract it.
-1. Upload the folder `ank-google-map` to the `/wp-content/plugins/` directory
+2. Upload the folder `ank-google-map` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins List' page in WordPress Admin Area.
+3. Activate the plugin through the 'Plugins List' page in WordPress Admin Area.
-3. Configure this plugin via Settings-->Ank Google Map
+4. Configure this plugin via Settings-->Ank Google Map
-4. Paste the `[ank_google_map]` short-code in your pages/posts/widgets.
+5. Paste the `[ank_google_map]` short-code in your pages/posts/widgets.

 == Frequently Asked Questions ==

-= Why did u call it Light Weight ? =
+= Why did you call it Light Weight ? =

 Because it does not depend on jQuery, written in pure Java Script.
 Options page utilize inbuilt jQuery and Color Picker.